 In addition, Dr Lenton manages diseases that affect the surface of the eye (e.g. dry eye, red eye, corneal ulcers and chronic conjunctivitis).
 He has done pioneering research into dry eye and the use of medicated honey to treat chronic blepharitis and dry eye before and after laser eye surgery and cataract surgery.

-Dr Abi Tenen is a highly experienced and well-respected refractive, corneal and cataract surgeon.
+Associate Professor Abi Tenen is a highly experienced and well-respected refractive, corneal and cataract surgeon.
 Her areas of expertise include LASIK, PRK/ASLA, implantable contact lens, refractive lens exchange, keratoconus and collagen cross-linking, intracorneal rings and inlays, pterygium removal and cataract surgery with premium lens implants.
-By working closely with a broad range of refractive-based procedures, Dr Tenen is able to offer a customised care plan for each patient.
+By working closely with a broad range of refractive-based procedures, A/Prof Tenen is able to offer a customised care plan for each patient.

-All of our day surgeries are fully accredited against National Safety and Quality Health Services Standards and ISO 9001, with an on-site Director of Nursing to lead the clinical support team.
+All of our day surgeries are fully accredited against National Safety and Quality Health Services Standards, with an on-site Director of Nursing to lead the clinical support team.

 Accreditation to these standards involves: